 - Big Basin Redwoods State Park - This is California's oldest state park and is famous for the giant redwood trees that give the park its name.
 Make note that reservations are required for parking spaces.

-- Santa Cruz, California - Famous for its Santa Cruz Beach Boardwalk, this is a city of expansive beaches.
+- Santa Cruz, California - Famous for its Boardwalk at the Santa Cruz Main Beach, this is a city of expansive beaches.
 So why not set your umbrella on one of them and enjoy the famous Californian sunshine?

 - Monterey, California - Once the center of the sardine-packing industry, this coastal city is now popular thanks to its many gift shops, seafood restaurants and bars.
-You can also visit the popular nearby Monterey Bay Aquarium.
+You can also visit the popular Monterey Bay Aquarium and Monterey State Beach.

 - Carmel-by-the-Sea - A beautiful and quaint village that is hides some of the bet designer stores, art galleries (and maybe a famous actor or two).